NothingAG/constitution/constitution.md

 The governance process is enacted in governance meetings.

-The secretary of a circle is responsible for scheduling governance meetings.
-In addition to any regular, recurring governance meetings the secretary schedules, the secretary is responsible for scheduling additional special governance meetings promptly upon request of any circle member.
+The interpreter of a circle is responsible for scheduling governance meetings.
+In addition to any regular, recurring governance meetings the interpreter schedules, the interpreter is responsible for scheduling additional special governance meetings promptly upon request of any circle member.
 The facilitator is responsible for leading all governance meetings.

 #### 4.3.1 ATTENDANCE

 All circle members are entitled to fully participate in all governance meetings of a circle.
-A circle may only conduct its governance process in a meeting if the secretary has given all circle members reasonable advance notice that a governance meeting will be held, including its time and location.
+A circle may only conduct its governance process in a meeting if the interpreter has given all circle members reasonable advance notice that a governance meeting will be held, including its time and location.

-In addition, the lead link and any rep links to the circle may each invite up to one additional person, solely to aid the link in processing a specific tension.
+In addition, the guide and any care takers to the circle may each invite up to one additional person, solely to aid the link in processing a specific tension.
 The invited participant then becomes a circle member for the duration of that governance meeting.
 No one else is allowed to participate in a circle's governance meetings unless explicitly invited by a policy of the circle.

 Anyone who fails to attend a governance meeting counts as having had the opportunity to consider all proposals made within the meeting, and raised no objections to their adoption.